zhiweigu2000/Job-finding/A/A/AB Testing.md

-## Can and can't do with AB testing
+## Can and can't do with A/B testing

 Need clear control and experiment group